tomconnolly94/etfbot/README.md

 ### Getting started ###

 * Clone the repo
-* Create an env file (you can copy the example.env in the project root) and fill it with your details
+* Create .prodenv files (you can copy the skelton.env files in the investmentapp and webapp) and fill it with your details
-* Activate the python virtualenv
+* go to scripts/
-* Run the program `python Main.py`
+* execute ./update_and_restart.sh

 ### Contribution guidelines ###